 Engaging Contractors

-The property owner is responsible for selecting and hiring contractors and ensuring that hired contractors are insured.
-The City will not pre-qualify contractors or procure contractors on behalf of property owners in connection with this Program.
+The property owner is responsible for selecting and hiring contractors and ensuring they are insured.
+The City will not pre-qualify or procure contractors on behalf of property owners in connection with this Program.
 The City is not responsible for the work quality of any contractors hired in connection with this Program and assumes no liability for the work undertaken.

 The property owner will use funds disbursed by the City to pay contractors directly.
 The property owner is responsible for ensuring that all intended eligible improvements are completed by the completion date specified in the Property Owner Agreement.